George Morrison (1919–2000)

 1959

-Morrison participated in the Twentieth International Watercolors Biennial, Brooklyn Museum, New York City (Apr 7–31 May).
+Morrison participates in the 20th International Watercolors Biennial, Brooklyn Museum, New York, NY (Apr 7–May 31).

 1960–1969